Shutterstock contributor requirements 2026 - camera and photography equipment flat lay guide for becoming an approved Shutterstock contributor

 5. Image contains trademarks, logos or other recognisable brand elements.

-Photos must be JPEG; you cannot upload RAW files.
-Images must be at least 4 megapixels in size and no more than 50MB They should preferably be sRGB colour profile.
+In terms of photos, the Shutterstock contributor requirements 2026 state that images must be JPEG; you cannot upload RAW files.
+Additionally, images must be at least 4 megapixels in size and no more than 50MB, and should preferably be sRGB colour profile.

 Video requirements.

-Video file must be .mov or mp4, with a maximum file size of 4GB, with the video clip between 5 and 60 seconds long.
+For video, files must be .mov or mp4, with a maximum file size of 4GB.
+In addition, the video clip must be between 5 and 60 seconds long.
 It can be either horizontal or vertical, and there shouldn’t be any audio unless it enhances the clip or is considered editorial content.

 Illustrative (Vector) requirements.

-Files should be EPS 10 or 8 with a total file size not exceeding 100MB.
-No locked layers or rasterised files are permitted.
-The bounding box must be a minimum of 4 megapixels and up to 25 megapixels.
+For illustrative work, files should be EPS 10 or 8 with a total file size not exceeding 100MB.
+Furthermore, no locked layers or rasterised files are permitted, and the bounding box must be a minimum of 4 megapixels and up to 25 megapixels.

 How to Become a Shutterstock Contributor and Prepare Your Initial Submission.

-First, decide how you plan to license your photos/videos, for commercial use or editorial use.
-If you plan to sell with a commercial license, ensure you have the appropriate releases: a model release for recognisable people and a property release for any recognisable private property.
-Also, ensure there are no visible trademarks or logos.
+Before anything else, decide how you plan to license your photos or videos- either for commercial use or editorial use.
+If you plan to sell with a commercial license, ensure you have the appropriate releases in place: a model release for recognisable people and a property release for any recognisable private property.
+You’ll also need to ensure there are no visible trademarks or logos in the image.

-If you’re submitting images for editorial licence, you must ensure the image is as true to life as it was when it was taken.
-For instance, you shouldn’t delete objects or people if the day you shot the image was raining, you can’t swap out the sky for a blue sunny one.
+If you’re submitting images for editorial licence, on the other hand, you must ensure the image is as true to life as it was when it was taken.
+For instance, you shouldn’t delete objects or people from the scene, and if it was raining on the day you shot the image, you can’t swap out the sky for a blue sunny one.
 Editorial images don’t require releases, even if people or properties are recognisable, as long as they’re used for fair reporting or are in the public interest.
-Editorial images cannot be used for promotional purposes; instead, you are allowing the image in a non-commercial, informative way.
+However, editorial images cannot be used for promotional purposes; instead, you are sharing the image in a non-commercial, informative way.

-Whilst this isn’t the most sexy part of submitting to Shutterstock, it is fundamentally the second most important part, and worth taking your time to do right.
+Whilst this isn’t the most exciting part of submitting to Shutterstock, it is fundamentally the second most important part, so it’s well worth taking your time to do it right.

 Bad: